VALAWAI/C1_echo_example_with_python_and_pika/README.md

 ## Development

-This guide explains how to set up a development environment to work on the C2 Treatment Nonmaleficence Valuator code.
+This guide explains how to set up a development environment to work on the C1 Echo example with python and pika code.

 ### Prerequisites: